HARUTDOKHOYAN/LabRats_Anti_Phishing/README.md

 As part of the Lab Rats team at TUMO Labs, we developed PhiShield, a browser extension designed to protect users—especially vulnerable populations like children and the elderly—from phishing attacks.

-Phishield works in real-time to analyze links and classify them using a color-coded system:
+Phishield works in real-time to analyze links and classify them using a color-coded system:<br/>
-🔴 High Risk (Blocked) – Prevents access to malicious links.
+🔴 High Risk (Blocked) – Prevents access to malicious links.<br/>
-🟡 Potential Risk (Warning) – Alerts users but allows them to proceed with caution.
+🟡 Potential Risk (Warning) – Alerts users but allows them to proceed with caution.<br/>
-✅ Safe (No Underline) – Verified as secure.
+✅ Safe (No Underline) – Verified as secure.<br/>

 Our solution integrates multiple verification layers, including VirusTotal API, EasyDMARC API, and AI-based detection, to ensure maximum protection.